spritlesoftware/our-website/content/english/_index.md

         link: "our-process"

     # tab item
-    - name: "Branding & UI"
+    - name: "Branding and Userinterface"
       title: "Project **Analytics**"
       image: "images/process/p3.webp"
       content: "The visuals win most of the credits.
 Our designers are here to give a treat to your users and your business."